 Bustin’ Barriers provides summer camps and other programs for individuals with disabilities to have fun and strive for their personal best.
-Our contribution funds a new program during the school year with sports activities on two Saturdays a month – The Saturday Program.
+Our contribution funds coordination support for continued development of The Saturday Program, offering respite activities for children.
 Click here to visit the Bustin’ barriers website

 Community Cycling Center broadens access to bicycling and its benefits in our community.
-The 2015 grant will help the annual Bike for Kids and the Holiday Bike Drive provide refurbished bicycles, new helmets and safety training for over 400 kids.
+The 2016 grant will fund the Holiday Bike Drive bringing safe bikes to 400 children (ages 3 – 8) in underserved communities and Bike for Kids ongoing ownership program.
 Click here to learn more about the Community Cycling Center

 De La Salle High School provides access to college preparatory college education to a racially diverse community in N and NE Portland.
 Our contribution will provide athletic scholarships for approx. 90 students to participate in high school athletics.
 Click here to visit the website of De La Salle North Catholic High School

 Friends of Baseball promotes equal access, positive coaching experiences and supporting strong ecosystems for baseball and softball for kids ages 4 – 18.
-The 2015 grant will provide star up funding for Full Count Camp, a one month experience at 3 school sites thought the year.
+The 2016 grant will provide funding for Full Count Camp fellows and student coaches, a one month experience at various school sites thought the year.
 Learn more about Friends of Baseball .

 Friends of the Children provides nurturing and sustained relationships with a professional mentor from grades K through 12th.
 The grant funding will enable the “Sparking the Athlete Within” program providing resources like school fees for sports or equipment to participate.
 Click here to visit the Friends of the Children website.